 Printed pages normally carry a shortened version of the title article and the page number.
-The shortened version of the title should be kept brief but should emphasize the main point of the article, not just repeat the first few words of the title.
+Ask your professor whether she/he prefers that this information be at the top of the page (running header) or the bottom (running footer).
+The shortened version of the title would be kept brief but should emphasize the main point of the article, not just repeat the first few words of the title.
+No punctuation follows the running foot/header.